dotnet/docs/docs/csharp/whats-new/csharp-8.md

 There are several syntax improvements here:

 - The variable comes before the `switch` keyword.
-That enables switch expression to compose using recursive patterns.
 The different order makes it visually easy to distinguish the switch expression from the switch statement.
 - The `case` and `:` elements are replaced with `=>`.
 It's more concise.
 - The `default` case is replaced with a `_` discard.
 - The bodies are expressions, not statements.